ZakuroSoda/2022MYE-LSci-Notes/README.md

 Facilitated Diffusion is also suited for bringing *large and charged particles like ions* across the cell membrane, using *protein channels*.

-Active transport functions like a pump.
+Active transport functions like a pump, thus it needs ATP.
 It uses *transport carrier proteins* to bring *large and charged* particles across the membrane.
 These could be *ions in the nerves* to send signals.
 They could also be *ionic sodium and potassium*, pumping Na+ out of the cell and K+ into the cell, against the concentration gradient.
 A.T. ensures *electrostatic equilibrium*.

+The carrier protein is a molecule which forms a *carrier-ion complex* with the ion.
+It binds with the specific solute to be transported and undergoes a series of conformational changes to transfer the bound solute across the membrane

 ---